lasseedfast/Simple-text-editor-with-timestamp/README.md

 Again: I'm not a code writer but I imagine this would not take to much time to put togheter.
 I can pay (I'm a freelance so not that much, thou) and I'm sure there would be a great market among my fellow journalists.

-If you're interested please write a note here or direct to me at lasse@nagotpahjartat.se
+If you're interested please write a note here or direct to me at lasse(at)nagotpahjartat(dot)se

 Best,
 Lasse